xircleag/layer-patch/README.md

 The absense of a "Zod" does not affect successful completion of all operations in the Operations Array.

-**Until we have a standard means of comparing two objects, removing objects from sets will not work.**
+**Until the spec evolves to define how to compare two objects, removing objects from sets will not work.**

     [{
         operation: "remove",